ixbox/phambda/README.md

 ## Feature

-This package provides a runtime for PHP on AWS Lambda.
+This package provides simple way to implement function for PHP on AWS Lambda.

 ## Installation